gotmax23/fedrq-mirror/CONTRIBUTING.md

 ## Linting and Unit Tests

 Unit tests are run with `pytest`.
-This project uses isort and black to format code, flake8 for linting, and mypy for type checking.
+This project uses isort and black to format code, ruff for linting, and mypy for type checking.
 `reuse lint` is used to ensure that code follows the REUSE specification.
-You can install these tools with `pip install .[dev]` (the `dev` extra includes `lint` and `test` extras) and then run `./lint.sh && pytest`.
+You can run all of these tools using nox.
+Simply install nox with pip or dnf.

 CI also runs a mock build against rawhide.
-Use `./srpm.sh` to build an SRPM containing the git HEAD and then build the resulting SRPM in the usual way.
+Run `nox -e srpm` to build an SRPM containing the git HEAD or run `nox -e mockbuild` to preform a build in mock.

 builds.sr.ht runs CI for patches sent to the mailing list, but please run the tests locally before submitting your changes.